 COVID-19 pandemic may be far from over, but the authorities in Florida have made a decision to open the Jacksonville and St. John’s county beaches for the public again.

 The announcement, made on April 17th, mentions a set of restrictions that will be mandatory for every beach-goer during the quarantine.
-Governor Ron DeSantis reminded that the public is still required to maintain social distancing while enjoying the ocean breeze.
+Governor Ron DeSantis reminded that the residents are still required to keep social distancing while enjoying the ocean breeze.

-Jax beaches, Neptune Beach and Atlantic Beach will be open to the public from 6 a.m. to 11 a.m. and 5 p.m. to 8 p.m. starting April 17th.
+Jax beaches, Neptune Beach and Atlantic Beach will be available from 6 to 11 in the morning and from 5 to 8 in the afternoon starting April 17th.